 To provide additional financial flexibility, PHH's current policy is to ensure that minimum committed facilities aggregate 100 percent of the average amount of outstanding commercial paper.
-PHH maintains \$2.65 billion of unsecured committed credit facilities, which are backed by domestic and foreign banks.
+This policy will be maintained subsequent to the divestiture of the fleet businesses.
+PHH maintains \$2.65 billion of unsecured committed credit facilities, which are backed by a consortium of domestic and foreign banks.
 The facilities are comprised of \$1.25 billion of syndicated lines of credit maturing in March 2000 and \$1.25 billion of syndicated lines of credit maturing in the year 2002.
 In addition, PHH has a \$150 million revolving credit facility, which matures in December 1999, and other uncommitted lines of credit with various financial institutions, which were unused at March 31, 1999.
 Our management closely evaluates not only the credit of the banks but also the terms of the various agreements to ensure ongoing availability.
 Our management believes that our current policy provides adequate protection should volatility in the financial markets limit PHH's access to commercial paper or medium-term notes funding.

 PHH continuously seeks additional sources of liquidity to accommodate PHH asset growth and to provide further protection from volatility in the financial markets.